Scaling limit of heavy tailed nearly unstable cumulative INAR($\infty$) processes and rough fractional diffusions: Proof of the Main Results

-\textbf{Now we go to the proof of Theorem \ref{theorem1}}.
-In fact, we just need to check if the equation \eqref{theorem1equation} is right.
-The proof of the \holder property for $Y$ in Theorem \ref{theorem1} is exactly the same as \cite{jaisson2016rough}.
-Like the continuous case in \cite{jaisson2016rough}.
-We consider a converging subsequence $(Z^{T_n}, Y^{T_n})$ and write $(Z,Y)$ its limit.
-Abusing notation slightly, we write $(Z^T,Y^T)$ instead of $(Z^{T_n},Y^{T_n})$.
-Using Skorohod's representation theorem. there exists a probability space on which one can define copies in law of the $(Z^T,Y^T)$ converging almost surely for Skorohod topology to a random variable with the same law as $(Z,Y)$.
-We now work with this sequence of variables converging almost surely and their limit.
-The processes $Z$ and $Y$ being continuous, we obtain
+In fact, we only need to verify that the limit process satisfies equation \eqref{eq:theorem1equation}.
+The proof of the H\"older property for $Y$ in Theorem \ref{theorem:1} is exactly the same as in \cite{jaisson2016rough}. {Let $(Z^{T_n}, Y^{T_n})$ be a subsequence converging in distribution to $(Z,Y)$, and for simplicity write $(Z^T,Y^T)$ instead of $(Z^{T_n},Y^{T_n})$.
+By Skorohod's representation theorem, there exists a probability space on which one can define copies (with the same laws) of $(Z^T,Y^T)$ and $(Z,Y)$ such that $(Z^T,Y^T)\to(Z,Y)$ almost surely in the Skorohod topology.
+We work on this auxiliary probability space from now on.
+In particular, to apply the Dambis--Dubins--Schwarz theorem below, we may pass to the usual extension of this probability space so that there exists a Brownian motion $B$ such that $Z_t = B_{Y_t}$.} Since the processes $Z$ and $Y$ are continuous, we obtain

 Let us now rewrite $\sum_{s=1}^n\lambda_s^T$.
-We can use Lemma \ref{discreterenewalequation} to obtain the expression of $\sum_{s=1}^n\lambda_s^T$, for all $n\in \mathbb N$, using Abel's lemma, we obtain
+We can use Lemma \ref{lemma:discreterenewalequation} to obtain the expression of $\sum_{s=1}^n\lambda_s^T$, for all $n\in \mathbb N$, using Abel's lemma, we obtain

-Then we try to use Lemma \ref{discreterenewalequation}, we first calculate
+Then we try to use Lemma \ref{lemma:discreterenewalequation}, we first calculate

 where we use the fact that $A^T*\eta^T=A^T-\eta^T$.
-By Lemma \ref{discreterenewalequation}, we obtain
+By Lemma \ref{lemma:discreterenewalequation}, we obtain